zitadel/zitadel/docs/docs/quickstarts/call-zitadel-api/go.md

 ### Whats next?

-Now you can implement our APIs by adding more calls or by trying to overwrite the organization context:
+Now develop on our APIs by adding more calls.
+You can also try to overwrite the organization context:

 ```go
     respOverwrite, err := client.GetMyOrg(middleware.SetOrgID(ctx, "74161146763996133"), &pb.GetMyOrgRequest{})